suncoast-devs/handbook/tools/environment.md

 ## Editors / IDEs

 `IDE` stands for `Integrated Developer Environment`.
 Developers can be fiercely opinionated about which one is better.
-Here at SDG, we allow students to use any light weight editor they want, but recommend using Visual Studio Code.
+Here at SDG, we require using Visual Studio Code.

-### VS Code

 VS Code is a extendable lightweight editor that allows us to see what is going on so if you ever get the more powerful tools (like Visual Studio or Eclipse).
 It will not be a crutch, but a tool.
 This is like starting with a screwdriver, and working our way up to power drill.